Send the link below via email or IMCopy

 Over the last 30 years, Gambia has seen wetlands converted to irrigated agricultural fields, making rice production possible year-round.

-This conversion created tension as lands that women traditionally used for family subsistence into commercialized farming plots.
+This conversion created tension as lands that women traditionally used for family subsistence have been changed to commercialized farming plots.

 As rice production became a year-round task, women found themselves with less time for other activities necessary to maintain the household.